 Behavioral & Discipline Policy

-Episcopal Summer Institute dormitory and teaching staff use the positive techniques of guidance, including logical or natural consequences applied in problem situations, redirection of campers to more acceptable behavior, anticipation of and elimination of potential problems and encouragement of appropriate behavior rather than comparison, competition or criticism.
-Staff members encourage campers to solve problems rather than imposing solutions as a mechanism for fostering and developing independence and autonomy.
+Episcopal Summer Institute dormitory and teaching staff use the positive techniques of guidance, including logical or natural consequences applied in problem situations, redirection of students to more acceptable behavior, anticipation of and elimination of potential problems and encouragement of appropriate behavior rather than comparison, competition or criticism.
+Staff members encourage students to solve problems rather than imposing solutions as a mechanism for fostering and developing independence and autonomy.

-Episcopal Summer Institute reserves the right to dismiss a camper for consistent behavior that makes it difficult or impossible for the staff to meet his/her needs and/or the needs of other children in the group, or for behavior which endangers the safety of him/herself, other campers, or staff.
+Episcopal Summer Institute reserves the right to dismiss a student for consistent behavior that makes it difficult or impossible for the staff to meet his/her needs and/or the needs of other students in the group, or for behavior which endangers the safety of him/herself, other students or staff.
 This will occur without a refund (or portion thereof) or credit towards a future program.
 This will occur only after parent/staff discussion has occurred.

-Episcopal Summer Institute will under no circumstances tolerate the introduction to campus or the use of any illicit, banned, or age-restricted substances or materials by campers.
-In the event that a camper is found to have violated this policy, he or she will be immediately dismissed from camp.
+Episcopal Summer Institute will under no circumstances tolerate the introduction to campus or the use of any illicit, banned or age-restricted substances or materials by campers.
+In the event that a student is found to have violated this policy, he or she will be immediately dismissed from the program.

 Responsible Use of Technology Policy